Oil prices rise and stocks fall as investors wary of ‘fragile’ US-Iran ceasefire | LBC

 Iran agreed to temporarily reopen the Strait of Hormuz, but closed the waterway again on Wednesday night in response to Israeli attacks on the Hezbollah militant group in Lebanon.

-Stock markets opened in the red on Thursday, with the UK’s FTSE 100 edging lower by about 0.2% in early trading.
+Stock markets opened in the red on Thursday, with the UK’s FTSE 100 edging lower by about 0.2 per cent in early trading.

-There were deeper losses elsewhere in Europe, with France’s Cac 40 down 0.5% and Germany’s Dax falling by 1%.
+There were deeper losses elsewhere in Europe, with France’s Cac 40 down 0.5 per cent and Germany’s Dax falling by 1 per cent.

-The declines come despite a rally on Wall Street on Wednesday night, with the S&P 500 surging by 2.5% and the Dow Jones by 2.85% on the back of the ceasefire agreement.
+The declines come despite a rally on Wall Street on Wednesday night, with the S&P 500 surging by 2.5 per cent and the Dow Jones by 2.85 per cent on the back of the ceasefire agreement.

 Experts said doubts about the stability of the deal in the Middle East were showing up in investor sentiment.